automl/CARL/docs/source/environments/environment_families/brax.rst

 Apart from Grasp's pyhiscal properties the target radius, height and distance are also varied.

-.. csv-table:: Defaults
-   :file: ../data/context_defaults/CARLGrasp.csv
-   :header-rows: 1

-.. csv-table:: Bounds
+.. csv-table:: Defaults and Bounds
-   :file: ../data/context_bounds/CARLGrasp.csv
+   :file: ../data/context_definitions/CARLGrasp.csv
    :header-rows: 1

 CARL Halfcheetah Environment